ds5110/git-intro/git.md

 ## Install git

-You may have it already!
+You may have `git` already!
 So don't be in a rush to install it.
 Section 1.5 in the online book has guidance on installing command-line git.
 Chapter 1 is worth reading if you want background.

 * If you have conda, then it's as easy as...
 ```